Fellowships

 Obligation regarding changes in your plans: The Richter grant is for the project proposed and the money is to be spent in the way proposed.
 If circumstances arise that require a student to change the project in any significant way, the student should contact the Head of College for advice and approval, and if a student’s plans change completely, the student should return the funds to the Head of College.
 All interested applicants must review Travel Policy.
 Projects in specific countries or regions may not be eligible for funding based on current ISOS risk ratings, State Department Warnings, the Yale University International Travel Policy, and the country or region’s own entry restrictions.

-Deadlines and Notification of Awards: Applications must be completed and submitted online on or before 12:00pm (noon), Eastern Time Zone, March 28 and must include a budget.
+Deadlines and Notification of Awards: Applications must be completed and submitted online on or before 1 pm, Eastern Time Zone, March 30 and must include a budget.
 Heads of College will then submit their ranked lists to the student grant database overlap committee to ensure that individual proposals are not being double-funded elsewhere.
 The overlap committee will meet in mid-April, and the Head of College will notify students of their award status soon afterwards.

 International students and taxes: International students should make sure their personal paperwork (W8BEN) is completed through the tax department before their award can be processed.
 Click here for more information.